More About Max

 In summer 1920 Harry toured nationwide in The Rogues, a concert party.
 The following year Harry and Kathleen toured in a revusical called The Girl.
 Whilst in Plymouth they married at the parish church in Tormoham, Devon on 17 February 1921.
 As well as being a performer, Kathleen was an astute businesswoman and thereafter did much to develop her husband's career.
 She suggested that he should change his name to Max Miller.
 Later a press notice described Max as the Cheeky Chappie.
 This stuck.

-Max and Kathleen formed a double act for a while but it became obvious to her that Max was the stronger performer and that he would be better as a solo act.
+Max and Kathleen formed a double act (see photograph on the right) for a while but it became obvious to her that Max was the stronger performer and that he would be better as a solo act.

 It was back to touring in revues which took Max all over Great Britain and Ireland.
 In 1922 he was in a show presented by the Sydney Syndicate, There You Are Then.
 In 1923 he toured with the Ernest Binn Arcadians.
 1924 saw him joining a revue called Crisps.
 But during that summer he returned to Jack Sheppard’s Concert Party on the Brighton seafront.
 In 1925 he continued in the revue Crisps and in November joined the cast of Ten to One On which starred Jimmy James.
 This show ran until February 1926 when he got work in variety or cine-variety, the latter a show half film and half live acts.
 In September he was booked in the Holborn Empire, his first engagement there, where he was spotted by impresario Tom Arnold who booked him to star in his next revue, Piccadilly.
 It opened in Birmingham and toured the country.
 His co-star was the 21 year old Florence Desmond.
 After that he was booked by Fred Karno to appear in The Show and in May joined a touring cabaret revue called XYZ to the end of the year.
 After a few weeks in variety, he was back in revue starring in Francis Laider’s Tipperary Tim.
 This kept him busy until February 1929 when he appointed a new agent, Julius Darewski.